If you would like a second opinion...

 The staging of cervical cancer is the most important factor in determining your treatment plan.
 The stage of cervical cancer is carefully divided into categories based on the size and spread of cancer beyond the cervix and into other places in the body

-the cells may disappear naturally, or become cancer and spread into nearby normal tissue.
+means the cells may disappear naturally, or become cancer and spread into nearby normal tissue.
 Treating precancerous cells will prevent them from spreading and becoming cancer.

 - Stage I (stages IA and IB) is cancer in the cervix only.